HarshKhatore/bing_wallpaper_python_script/README.md

 - [x] A script to automatically download and install the required modules.
 - [ ] An executable form of this script.
 - [x] Automatic execution of this script every day.
 Also, check for error conditions and handle them.
-- [ ] Develope a proper container for all functionalities.
+- [ ] Develop a proper container for all functionalities.